-Control levers for the actual hydraulic connections.
+Control levers for the actual hydraulic connectionsi.

-Red is the feeding pressure to the steering valve and auxiliary hydraulics.

-Yellow is the feeding pressure to auxiliary hydraulics connected after the steering valve.

-Green lines can act both as pressure lines and return lines, depending on the movements.
+- Red is the feeding pressure to the steering valve and auxiliary hydrauli- - Yellow is the feeding pressure to auxiliary hydraulics connected after the steering valve. - Blue is the atmospheric pressure in the oil tank and lines. - Green lines can act both as pressure lines and return lines, depending on the movements